 Designer, Letterer, Illustratorer

 Is this the place where I'm supposed to list like, accomplishments and shit?
 Does it even matter anymore?
-Just the other day, the bio of an old "acquaintance" popped up on my screen and I was like, "Is this seriously the same guy who crashed our houseparty years ago and graffiti'd our bathroom and stole our booze?"
-Because on the internet, he made himself sound like he was a friggin genius who pooped gold.
+Just the other day, the bio of an old "acquaintance" popped up on my screen and I was like, "Is this seriously the same guy who crashed our house party years ago and graffiti'd our bathroom, stole our booze and puked in the sink?"
+Because the way he wrote about himself made him seem like a very accomplished professional at a highly regarded agency, and definitely not the kind of person who was bad at graffiti and even worse at being a house guest.
 All I'm trying to say is, don't trust what people say about themselves.
 Let the work speak (or yell, or laugh, or cry!) for itself.
+(And for pete's sake, don't invite Jesse whats-his-face to any of your house parties.)

-BUT IF YOU MUST KNOW, I'm kind of obsessed with hand-lettering and illustration.
-I graduated with a BFA from Parsons School of Design and also studied at Central St. Martins in London.
+I'm also kind of of obsessed with hand-lettering and illustration.
+I graduated with a BFA from Parsons School of Design with a stint abroad at Central St. Martins in London.
 One time I performed without any pants on at MoMA PS1 with the Dirt Palace, a feminist art collective that I was (am still? will forever be?) a part of.
 Oh, and one time I saw Cat Power at a party and I was like OMG HAS ANYONE EVER TOLD YOU THAT YOU LOOK LIKE CAT POWER? to which she replied, "I hear she's a lesbian."
 The end.